C2SM-RCM/emiproc/docs/source/tutos/tutorials.rst

 Tutorials
 =========

+If you want to start using emiproc, we recommend beginning with the tutorials below.
+They will guide you through the main features of emiproc.

-Many examples of using emiproc can be found in the folder examples from the github repository:
+Additionally many examples of using emiproc can be found Additionally, many examples of using emiproc can be found in the GitHub repository.
 Examples
 --------